Paediatric Solid Tumour Biology and Therapeutics Group

 The highly innovative new company aims to accelerate drug discovery and development to target drugs to patients, powered via patented artificial intelligence-driven methods for personalised therapeutics, with a focus on oncology.

-The know-how in Sentinal4D is built on years of data and expertise developed in the lab of Professor Chris Bakal at The Institute of Cancer Research (ICR).
+The know-how in Sentinal4D is built on years of data and expertise developed in the lab of Professor Chris Bakal at The Institute of Cancer Research (ICR) and part-funded by Cancer Research UK.
 Professor Bakal is a world-leading expert in the role of cell shape in cancer and will be Sentinal4D’s Chief Scientific Officer.

 Sentinal4D aims to eliminate the guesswork and expedite drug discovery by providing insights that will increase the chances of success in the subsequent phases of drug development.